Greetings friends and fellow listeners of Baton Rouge Community Radio.

 In the seventh show, our guest was Dr. Lina Moses.
 She is an epidemiologist and disease ecologist.
 She is currently serving as a technical advisor to the World Health Organization coordinating operational research needs across a large network of outbreak response institutions.
 She also discussed the state of public health in the US, and what we’re doing right and wrong.

-In this week’s eighth show of our COVID-19 Series on Third Place, our guest is Dr. Megan Campbell.
+In the eighth show, our guest was Dr. Megan Campbell.
 She is a board certified Psychiatrist and native New Orleanian, an assistant professor of clinical psychiatry at LSU Health Sciences Center, and is currently practicing at Children’s Hospital in New Orleans.
-We’ll be talking all about the psychology of COVID-19: How the novel corona virus affects all of us without necessarily infecting each of us.
+We talked all about the psychology of COVID-19: How the novel corona virus affects all of us without necessarily infecting each of us.

 Stay Safe – Stay Healthy – Stay Home

 -Dave Brown (Co-Founder WHYR and Host “Third Place”)